Ninkarrak: Other Mesopotamian attestations

 In documents from the Old Assyrian period Ninkarrak is the only healing goddess attested, and a reference to the property of a temple dedicated to her is known.
-Later Assyrian sources mentioning her include the Takultu text, listing deities greeted by the king during a long ritual and a number of hymns from Assur, although she was not a major goddess in this area in the first millennium BCE.
+Later Assyrian sources mentioning her include the Tākultu text, listing deities greeted by the king during a long ritual and a number of hymns from Assur, although she was not a major goddess in this area in the first millennium BCE.
 In the kingdom of Apum, also located in the north of Mesopotamia in the upper Khabur valley, she was one of the deities invoked in oath formulas in treaties, and a statue of her might have been present during related ceremonies.
 However, Klaas R. Veenhof argues that it cannot be said for sure whether Ninkarrak appears in documents from this kingdom as a local deity or whether she belonged instead to the pantheon of the other signatory of the treaty.

 A temple of Ninkarrak was located somewhere in the proximity of the Diyala River, although its ceremonial name and precise location are unknown.
 It is known that she was worshiped in Shaduppum, where a festival involving offerings of sesame oil was held in her honor, in Išḫali, where she is attested in incantations, and in Nuzi, where she appears in the theophoric names (Ninkarrak-ummī and Ninkarrak-ṣillī).

 Ninkarrak also was worshiped in locations more closely related to the cults of other healing goddesses: she had a small chapel in Nippur (where the main healing goddess was Nintinugga) and she is also present in a small number of personal names from Nippur.
 It also is possible that she was worshiped at a site in Isin.
 A year name of one of the kings from the dynasty of Isin, Suen-magir, mentions the digging of a canal named after her.

 While she is overall sparsely attested in sources from the Mesopotamian heartland before the end of the Old Babylonian period, sporadic references to her are also known from the southernmost cities, notably Larsa and Uruk.
 However, in the latter case the only evidence is a letter with the formula "just as I do not turn my back on Ninkarrak, I do not turn my back on you", which might only reflect the personal devotion of the author or the professional community he belonged to, and as such, does not necessarily confirm that she belonged to the local pantheon.